-The 2014 Delegation will be comprised of senior Japanese American leaders who are top leaders in their professions, have had moderate to extensive experience in U.S.-Japan relations, and will be committed to furthering the U.S.-Japan relationship upon their return.
-The 2014 Delegation seeks senior leaders from the new technology, clean energy, entrepreneurial, and local, state or regional government sectors including appointed and elected officials.
+The 2018 Delegation will be comprised of senior Japanese American leaders who are top leaders in their professions, have had moderate to extensive experience in U.S.-Japan relations, and will be committed to furthering the U.S.-Japan relationship upon their return.
+The 2018 Delegation seeks senior leaders from local, state or regional government sectors including appointed and elected officials, entrepreneurs and business owners, philanthropy, communications and media, and arts and culture.